AIC-VDS: Attention-Based In-Context Learning for Joint Velocity Control and Data Collection Scheduling in Multi-UAV-Assisted Pipeline Monitoring: System Model

 \subsection{Problem Formulation}

-The goal is to jointly optimize the data collection schedules and flight velocities of multiple UAVs to reduce overall packet loss across all ground sensors.
-Packet loss has two main causes: Communication failures due to poor channel conditions and buffer overflows caused by excessively long queues at the sensors.
-To counteract this, each UAV must adaptively schedule its interactions with ground sensors based on real-time sensor information, including queue length, battery status, and channel quality.
+The goal is to jointly optimize the data-collection schedules and flight velocities of multiple UAVs to reduce overall packet loss and improve inspection reliability across all pipeline-monitoring sensors.
+Packet loss has two main causes: communication failures due to poor channel conditions and buffer overflows caused by queues exceeding the sensor-buffer capacity.
+To counteract this, each UAV must adaptively schedule its interactions with pipeline-monitoring sensors based on real-time network-state information, including queue length, battery status, and channel quality.
+Table~\ref{tab:notations} defines the notation used throughout this section.

-Let $t_j^i$ be the time at which the ground sensor \emph{$j$} sends data to the UAV \emph{$i$}, and let $q_j(t)$ be the length of the queue of sensor $j$ at time $t$, where $W$ is the maximum capacity of the queue.
-Furthermore, let $\gamma_j^i$ be the channel gain between sensor $j$ and UAV $i$, and $\gamma_{th}$ be the minimum acceptable channel gain.
-The joint optimization of UAV scheduling and velocity aims to minimize the total packet loss across all sensors, as formulated in Eq.~\ref{e5:main}, where $f_j^i(t,v)$ represents packet loss due to communication failure, $g_j^i(t)$ represents packet loss due to queue overflow, and $P_l$ denotes the overall packet loss, subject to the constraints in Eqs.~\ref{e5:b} and \ref{e5:c}.
+Let $t_j^i$ be the time at which ground sensor $j$ transmits data to UAV $i$, and let $q_j(t)$ be the queue length of sensor $j$ at time $t$, where $W$ is the maximum queue capacity.
+Furthermore, let $h_j^i(t)$ be the channel gain between sensor $j$ and UAV $i$ at time $t$, and let $h_{\mathrm{th}}$ be the minimum acceptable channel gain.
+The joint optimization of UAV scheduling and velocity aims to minimize the total packet loss across all sensors, as formulated in Eq.~\ref{e5:main}, where $f_j^i(t,v^i)$ represents packet loss due to communication failure, $g_j(t)$ represents packet loss due to queue overflow, and $P_l$ denotes the overall packet loss, with the loss components and velocity constraint defined in Eqs.~\ref{e5:b} and~\ref{e5:d}.